Twins vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Noah Syndergaard and Pablo Lopez are the projected starters when the Los Angeles Dodgers and Minnesota Twins play on Monday at Dodger Stadium.
+Mookie Betts and the Los Angeles Dodgers will hit the field at Dodger Stadium against the Minnesota Twins and Byron Buxton on Tuesday.

-The favored Dodgers have -115 moneyline odds to win against the underdog Twins, who are listed at -105.
-The over/under for the game has been listed at 9 runs.
+The favored Dodgers have -200 moneyline odds to win against the underdog Twins, who are listed at +165.
+The total is 8 runs for this game (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.